tobiasbriones/blog/mathswe/legal/cookie-consent/release/cookie-consent-v0-1-0---mathswe-legal-2024-03-29/index.md

 cookie compliance providers, adheres to robust standards regarding cookie legal requirements for advanced and secure compliance.

+## Initial Release of the MathSwe Cookie Consent Service

+MathSwe is thoroughly developing cookie compliance to support using cookie technology in their websites and web apps when necessary.
+Even though MathSwe plans cookie usage to be minimal, it's strategic to implement advanced compliance with the most demanding regulations like the GDPR to be future-proof and scale operations smoothly.

+MathSwe will keep demonstrating rigor and transparency, not only for mathematical software itself but for anything relating to business and legal operations.

+The Cookie Consent microservice is available, documented, and validated against remarkable cookie compliance providers like CookieYes.
+To enhance its informed designs, major sources like the GDPR itself were also reviewed.

+There are some minor improvements spotted while reviewing this version to consider for the next Cookie Consent release to keep providing a quality service with rigor.

+The Cookie Consent service belongs to the `mathswe/legal` repository, which will contain all the MathSwe legal developments.
+Therefore, the cookie and privacy policies will also be redacted and served from this legal space.

+The purpose of the Cookie Consent service is to apply user consent from allowed MathSwe origins so it can store consent records.
+Consent records or proofs serve as legal documents that can help demonstrate the process of obtaining user consent.

+The ongoing cookie banner development can progress to finish it now that the server side is available for MathSwe origins, such as mathswe.com, math.software, and mathsoftware.engineer.
+The coming front-end integration to the Cookie Consent service will accelerate the last developments to finish implementing the cookie compliance process.

 ## References

 [1] [#11 \| Art.
 4 GDPR – Definitions](https://gdpr-info.eu/art-4-gdpr/).